Trustee board

 Trustee Board membership

-The 4 Independent Trustees are appointed through open public advertisement and interview.
+The four Independent Trustees are appointed through open public advertisement and interview.
 Those with the requisite skills and experience required by the Trustee Board are appointed.
 To ensure proper communication and accountability, the Chair of the Audit and Risk Committee also sits on the Trustee Board ex officio as an observer.

 Professor Mike Holmes, Chair of Trustees